aadenboy/Quanta/README.md

                     so long as you close it afterwards
                 ::
 ```
-For readability, try to stick to one style and not treat them like strings.
+For readability, try to stick to one style.

 ## Numbers
 Numbers can be naturally defined in multiple ways.
 All forms of integers and floats are supported.